Biodiversity conservation: A critical issue

-Most farms have irrigation and/or stock drinking dams which play an important role in agricultural production, but can also play a role in biodiversity conservation.
-The practices which contribute to biodiversity conservation have not been very widely adopted on farms which have dams though.
-These practices include the planting of indigenous wetland plants, shrubs and trees in and around dams to improve water quality (12.5% fully adopted; 25% some adoption) and creating a buffer zone between agricultural land and dams with these same plants (26% fully adopted; 35% some adoption).
-This is definitely an opportunity to improve biodiversity conservation on farms, and 7% of the farmers indicated that they intend to make these practices part of their future plans.
+Most farms have irrigation and/or stock drinking dams which play an important role in agricultural production.
+These dams can also play a role in biodiversity conservation.
+Practices which contribute to biodiversity conservation in and around dams have not been very widely adopted though.
+Planting indigenous wetland plants, shrubs and trees in and around dams to improve water quality has only been adopted on 37.5% of farms (12.5% fully adopted; 25% some adoption).
+Creating a buffer zone between agricultural land and dams with these same plants has been slightly more widely adopted (26% fully adopted; 35% some adoption).
+The management of dams is definitely an opportunity to improve biodiversity conservation on farms.
+Unfortunately only 7% of the farmers indicated that they intend to make these practices part of their future plans.

 Management of alien invasive plants